michaelnordmeyer/jekyll-theme-emojification/README.md

 ## Compatibility

-Compatible with Jekyll >= 3.9.3 and GitHub pages.
+Compatible with Jekyll >= 3.9.3 and GitHub Pages.

 ## Limited, But Useful Features